lucashuet93/botbuilder-authentication/README.md

 <div id='customazure'></div>

-# Custom Azure AD Tenant
+# Custom Azure AD Tenant and Resource

-The AzureADv2 provider declared in the ```BotAuthenticationConfiguration``` object has optional `tenant` property that accepts a string.
+The AzureADv1 and AzureADv2 providers declared in the ```BotAuthenticationConfiguration``` object have an optional `tenant` property that accepts a string.
 If a custom tenant isn't provided, the common endpoint is used by default:

 | Property                 | Default Value                              |
 | ------------------------ | ------------------------------------------ |